Reactive arthritis: Causes

 Reactive arthritis is associated with the HLA-B27 gene on chromosome 6 and by the presence of enthesitis as the basic pathologic lesion and is triggered by a preceding infection.
 The most common triggering infection in the US is a genital infection with Chlamydia trachomatis.
 Other bacteria known to cause reactive arthritis which are more common worldwide are Ureaplasma urealyticum, Salmonella spp., Shigella spp., Yersinia spp., and Campylobacter spp.
 A bout of food poisoning or a gastrointestinal infection may also precede the disease (the last four genera of bacteria mentioned above are enteric bacteria).
 Shigella is the most common organism causing reactive arthritis following diarrhea.
 Chlamydia trachomatis is the most common cause of reactive arthritis following urethritis.
 Ureaplasma and mycoplasma are rare causes.
 There is some circumstantial evidence for other organisms causing the disease, but the details are unclear.

 Reactive arthritis usually manifests about 1–3 weeks after a known infection.
 The mechanism of interaction between the infecting organism and the host is unknown.
 Synovial fluid cultures are negative, suggesting that reactive arthritis is caused either by an autoimmune response involving cross-reactivity of bacterial antigens with joint tissues or by bacterial antigens that have somehow become deposited in the joints.

 Diagnosis

 There are few clinical symptoms, but the clinical picture is dominated by arthritis in one or more joints, resulting in pain, swelling, redness, and heat sensation in the affected areas.

-The urethra, cervix and the throat may be swabbed in an attempt to culture the causative organisms.
-Cultures may also be carried out on urine and stool samples or on fluid obtained by arthrocentesis.
+The urethra, cervix, and the throat may be swabbed in an attempt to culture the causative organisms.
+Cultures may also be carried out on urine and stool samples or fluid obtained by arthrocentesis.

 Tests for C-reactive protein and erythrocyte sedimentation rate are non-specific tests that can be done to corroborate the diagnosis of the syndrome.

 A blood test for the genetic marker HLA-B27 may also be performed.
-About 75 percent of all the patients with reactive arthritis have this gene.
+About 75 percent of all patients with reactive arthritis have this gene.